The purpose of the statistics is to calculate the number of working days lost due to work stoppages. The statistics has been compiled since 1973.

 The statistics is published on a yearly basis and provide an overview of the number of work stoppages, number of recipients employees and number of lost working days during the calendar year.

-Reporting forms is sent out in February-April the year after the reference year with a response time of 3 weeks.
+Reporting forms is sent out in February the year after the reference year with a response time of 3 weeks.
 Immediately after the reporting deadline a reminder is sent.
 If the reporting does not happen, the statistics will be published without.
 However it happens very rarely.
+The data is published in April the year after the reference year.

 Not relevant for these statistics.